 In Zhang's work, material dominates, and ideas follow.
 She perceives the color, texture and temperature of the wool and lets the material tolled the way to mystical enlightenment.
 Her work creates a Garden of Eden, where she emerges herself in a kingdom of colors, cool evenings in the desert, or quiet afternoons over the lake.
 She further extends the palace of her memories to capture the hidden power within seemingly mundane objects.
 Like traditional Chinese ink paintings, Zhang’s way of working does not allow fixing or adjusting, but rather is an improvised process lead by momentary inspiration and technical skills.
 Although the works do not portray the east, her artistic thinking is innately eastern.

-Zhang has had solo shows at Halsey Mckey gallery in New York, Half Gallery in Shanghai and Dear Rivington in New York.
-Other exhibitions include at Mendes Wood Gallery (online), Chambers Fine Art Gallery in New York.
+Zhang has had solo shows at Capsule Shanghai (Shanghai), Mendes Wood (São Paulo, Brazil; Brussels, Belgium), Half Gallery (Shanghai), Halsey McKay Gallery (New York), and Dear Rivington (New York).
+Other exhibitions include: Mendes Wood Gallery (online) and Chambers Fine Art Gallery (New York).
 She has been the recipient of the La Maison de l'Art Contemporain residency in Asilah, Morocco and will be an upcoming resident at the Arquetopia Foundation in Oaxaca, Mexico.